-Be smart... evidence-based info
+Be smart... seek evidence-based information

 Thinking about going meat-free or vegan but worried about getting all the nutrition you need?
 How will you get enough protein?
 Where will you get your iron?
 What about vitamin B12?